 Determines whether to let the system consume least power in S5 (shutdown) state.
-Note: When this item is set to Enabled, the following functions will become unavailable: Resume by Alarm, PME event wake up, power on by mouse, power on by keyboard, and wake on LAN.
+Note: When this item is set to Enabled, the following functions will become unavailable: Resume by Alarm, power on by mouse, and power on by keyboard.

 Configures the way to turn off the computer in MS-DOS mode using the power button.